JenniBURR/ITE-18-Midterm-Final-Project/README.md

 Replace `<search_query>` with your desired search term.
 The API will return a JSON response containing a list of cat breeds that match the search query.

-...

-(Provide additional examples or API endpoints as needed)

 # Updated Implementation of Cat API in my Homepage!
 ```
 import React, { useEffect, useState } from "react";